camunda/camunda-docs-manual/content/reference/bpmn20/tasks/business-rule-task.md

 You can use the Camunda DMN engine integration to evaluate a DMN decision.
 You have to specify the decision key to evaluate as the `camunda:decisionRef` attribute.
 Additionally, the `camunda:decisionRefBinding` specifies which version of the decision should be evaluated.
+Valid values are:
-Valid values are `deployment`, which evaluates the decision version which was deployed with the process version, `latest` which will always evaluate the latest decision version and `version` which allows you to specify a specific version to execute with the `camunda:decisionRefVersion` attribute.
+* `deployment`, which evaluates the decision version which was deployed with the process version,
+* `latest` which will always evaluate the latest decision version,
+* `version` which allows you to specify a specific version to execute with the `camunda:decisionRefVersion` attribute, and
+* `versionTag` which allows you to specify a specific version tag to execute with the `camunda:decisionRefVersionTag` attribute.

 ```xml
 <businessRuleTask id="businessRuleTask"